 Do you want to buy a telescope, but don’t know where to start?
-You might consider using a binocular first, to become acquainted with the night sky.
-You can see a lot with just a binocular, and it will help you become familiar with the constellations.
+You might consider using a pair of binoculars first, to become acquainted with the night sky.
+You can see a lot with just binoculars, and it will help you become familiar with the constellations.
 There are several advantages: they’re cheap; they’re easy to use (when compared with a telescope); and they’re easy to set up.

 You should also consider finding another person who has a telescope.
 Go out with them, and after you’ve tried a couple of different telescopes, you’ll be better able to make a selection.
 The monthly skywatch that RAS holds at the Science Museum, on the front lawn, will give you a chance to look through five or six telescopes in one night.